Jealousy can be an unhappy and angry feeling of wanting to have what someone else has.

 Pregnancies and small babies are close to their own dream, so that’s why it hurts to see it.

-As a counsellor I find it normal that infertility patients feel that they are the “only one” that struggle to become parents, and it is hard for them to not think at their own situation as unfair.
+As a counselor, I find it normal that infertility patients feel that they are the “only one” that struggle to become parents, and it is hard for them to not think at their own situation as unfair.
 They really want to be in another situation, they really want to have what someone else has — a child and a family, out of this comes the feeling of jealousy.

 This negative thoughts and feelings are reactions that the patients actually don’t want to feel, and that gives consequences: